subtributary/musings/docs/customizing.md

 (A solution for this is proposed in [Musings issue #43](https://github.com/subtributary/musings/issues/43).)

-## Adding media
+## Adding media and other assets

+Additional assets *to be used for customization* should be placed in a subdirectory of "web/static/".
+The subdirectory should be named after the asset type: "fonts", "images", etc.

-Additional assets *to be used for customization* should be placed under "web/static/media/".
+Additional assets *to be used for customization* should be placed under "web/static/".
 Assets used by content should not be placed here because they are managed separately from customization assets.
 (See [content.md](content.md) for where to put content media.)

-The media directory is served at "/_static/media".
+The subdirectories are served at "/_static/\<name\>/".

 ## Editing the templates